apache/flink-web/faq.md

 ### What kind of fault-tolerance does Flink provide?

-For streaming programs, Flink has a novel approach to draw periodic snapshots of the streaming dataflow state and use those for recovery.
+For streaming programs Flink has a novel approach to draw periodic snapshots of the streaming dataflow state and use those for recovery.
 This mechanism is both efficient and flexible.
 See the documentation on [streaming fault tolerance]({{ site.docs-snapshot }}/internals/stream_checkpointing.html) for details.

-For batch processing programs, Flink remembers the programs sequence of transformations and can restart failed jobs.
+For batch processing programs Flink remembers the program's sequence of transformations and can restart failed jobs.

 ### Are Hadoop-like utilities, such as Counters and the DistributedCache supported?